- Nasal hyperkeratosis has many causes — Because there are many underlying conditions, treatment can be different from case to case.

 A note on CBD oil and coconut oil

 While many people look to CBD oil as a remedy for all of their pet’s conditions these days, CBD oil does not do much for nasal hyperkeratosis.
-Coconut oil is fine to apply to the top of your pup’s nose, though Vaseline and the available nasal balms are typically thicker, which provide a longer-lasting and more soothing effect.
+Coconut oil is fine to apply to the top of your pup’s nose, though Vaseline and the available nasal balms are typically thicker, and so provide a longer-lasting and more soothing effect.

 Meet Snout Soother: One of our favorite balms made specifically for nasal hyperkeratosis